bob-gray/serviceberry/website/docs/auto-responses.md

   - **HEAD**

-    Any request path that implements a `GET` method will respond to `HEAD` requests with the head written while executing the `GET` queue.
+    Any request path that implements a `GET` method will respond to `HEAD` requests with the head written while executing all the [handlers](handlers.html) in the `GET` queue.
-    All plugins, catches and handlers in the `GET` queue will be executed.